Coopers Creek, Daintree Rainforest, Queensland © Tourism Australia

 Day 2: Gold Coast and Moreton Island

 The kids might want to spend the whole morning learning to snorkel in the Marriott’s saltwater lagoon (complete with tropical fish), but there’s no time to linger, because today you’re whisking them off to one of the Gold Coast’s famous theme parks.
-Take your pick from Warner Bros Movie World (with action-packed rides and Hollywood street parades), Sea World (where you can meet polar bears and penguins), Wet ‘n’ Wild Gold Coast (with water rides including the zero-gravity Kamikaze), Dreamworld, and the neighbouring WhiteWater World (for lots of adrenaline-pumping action).
+Take your pick from Warner Bros Movie World (with action-packed rides and Hollywood street parades), Sea World (where you can meet polar bears and penguins), Wet ‘n’ Wild Gold Coast (with water rides including the zero-gravity Kamikaze), Dreamworld, (with no shortage of thrills and spills) and the neighbouring WhiteWater World (for lots of adrenaline-pumping action).
 Dry yourselves off or dust yourselves down and jump in the car for the 60-kilometre (37-mile), 45-minute drive north to Pinkenba, in Brisbane’s east.
 Here, you’ll jump aboard the 5pm passenger ferry that will spend an hour-and-a-quarter crossing Moreton Bay to Moreton Island, and Tangalooma Island Resort.

 Day 3: Moreton Island